fraxflax/fprintkill/examples/README.md

 * __fraxlock__
-   locker for console, terminal or X thet tests for different locker programs and launches the most preferred one found, using fprintkill to get fingerprint unlock if necessary.
+   locker for console, terminal or X thet in preferred order depeding on environment, finds a suitable locker and launches it using fprintkill to get fingerprint unlock if necessary.

 * __slock__